 Online Master's Degree in Occupational Safety and Health

 Get details about the curriculum offered and requirements to earn a degree in occupational safety and health.
 Find out about careers related to this field and the salary data for those job titles.
-Schools offering Public Health degrees can also be found in these popular choices.
+Schools offering Healthcare Management & Public Safety Leadership degrees can also be found in these popular choices.

 What Will I Learn in a Master's Degree Program in Occupational Safety and Health?

 Those employed in occupational safety and health are concerned with increasing the safety of workers and the general public.
 In an occupational safety and health master's degree program, you will learn how to assess, decrease and eliminate hazards in the workplace.
 You may learn to design and manage safety systems and utilize ergonomics to ensure disease control.
 By expanding your communication, critical thinking and problem solving skills, you will be better equipped to identify and solve occupational safety issues that may arise in the workplace.

 What Are Online Programs Like?